Noir-gg/Induction-Motor-Multi-Incipient-Fault-Detection-based-on-Gradient-Boosting-Algorithms/README.md

-# This is the code for the paper **“Hybrid Feature Extraction and Ensemble Learning for Induction‑Motor Fault Diagnosis”** (IEEE Transactions on Industrial Electronics, 2025).
+# This is the code for the paper **“Induction-Motor-Multi-Incipient-Fault-Detection-based-on-Gradient-Boosting-Algorithms”** (IEEE Transactions on Industrial Electronics, 2025).

 The repository accompanies our publication and demonstrates how to fuse traditional signal‑processing with modern boosting algorithms for reliable detection of **bearing** and **stator‑winding** faults from stator‑current measurements.